aniraj2020/SIT725/week8/README.md

 ## 6. Verify the Submission Identity Endpoint

-To confirm your submission and verify the app is running your code, visit:
+To confirm my submission and verify the app is running my code, visit:

 ```bash